-2.6.1 BMP 6.1 Operations at Municipally Owned Grounds and Facilities
+2.6.1 BMP 6.1 Operations at Municipally Owned Grounds and Facilities Responsible Party: Director of Public Works

 Measurable Goal 6.1a - During previous permit cycles, the Town developed and updated an inventory of municipal operations conducted in, on, or associated with facilities, buildings, golf courses, cemeteries, parks and open space owned or operated by the Town that have the potential to cause or contribute to stormwater pollution.
 The Town will review and update, as necessary, its inventory annually.